Inflammatory Bowel Disease (IBD) Treatment in Chicago, IL

 It is slightly more common in women than men.
 Inflammatory Bowel Disease usually starts in early adulthood but can occur at any age.
 Up to three million Americans have some form of IBD.

-The board-certified gastroenterologists at GI Solutions are highly trained in diagnosing and treating IBD.
+Dr. Jonathan Erlich is a highly trained gastroenterologist with extensive experience diagnosing and treating IBD.
 They will take the time to fully evaluate your symptoms in order to determine the treatment option that is right for you.
 Call (773) 631-2728 to request an appointment at our gastroenterology office in Chicago, IL.